softchris/golang-book/README.md

+# Go from the beginning

-Welcome to Go from the beginning, a free book containing 19 lessons that will take you from zero to hero in the amazing language Go.
+Welcome to Go from the beginning, a free book containing 25+ lessons that will take you from "zero to hero" in the amazing language Go.

 ## Table of content